AWS in the Pharmaceutical Industry: Powering Drug Discovery, Development, and Beyond

 -

-Moderna – "Born in the Cloud" Biotech: Moderna has used AWS since its inception to run virtually all operations.
-It leverages a broad range of services (EC2, S3, SageMaker, AWS IoT, etc.) to reduce the time and cost of bringing new mRNA therapies to market (AWS Innovator: Moderna - Case Studies, Videos and Customer Stories) (AWS Innovator: Moderna - Case Studies, Videos and Customer Stories).
-Moderna's cloud-native manufacturing facility uses AWS integrated with SAP, enabling flexible production and earning recognition as a model "facility of the future" (AWS Innovator: Moderna - Case Studies, Videos and Customer Stories).
-By relying on AWS, Moderna was able to deliver its COVID-19 vaccine from design to deployment in record time, scaling research and manufacturing globally in months (AWS Innovator: Moderna - Case Studies, Videos and Customer Stories).
-In data analytics, Moderna standardized its real-world evidence platform on AWS, achieving a 70% improvement in data processing times as mentioned earlier (Streamlining Real-World Data Extraction and Analysis by 70% Using AWS Data Exchange with Moderna - Moderna Case Study - AWS).
+Moderna – "Born in the Cloud" Biotech: Moderna has used AWS since its inception to run virtually all operations, leveraging a broad range of services (EC2, S3, SageMaker, AWS IoT, etc.) to reduce the time and cost of bringing new mRNA therapies to market ([44]).
+Moderna's cloud-native manufacturing facility uses AWS integrated with SAP S/4HANA, enabling flexible "batch of one" production and earning recognition as an ISPE "Facility of the Future."
+By relying on AWS, Moderna was able to deliver its COVID-19 vaccine from design to deployment in record time, scaling research and manufacturing globally in months.
+In data analytics, Moderna standardized its real-world evidence platform on AWS, achieving a 70% improvement in data processing times and reducing data onboarding from 8-10 days to just 3 days.
+Additionally, Moderna achieved 60% faster technology procurement using AWS Marketplace, demonstrating the comprehensive business benefits of cloud adoption ([41]).

 -